 It’s pretty hard to focus on how stressful work is or what’s going on in your life while you’re dripping in sweat 20 minutes into class.
 One of my favorite things about Yoga Sculpt is that as soon as you start moving, all your focus is internal and only concentrated on the current moment.
 Yoga is truly one of the only times in my day where I’m not distracted by my phone, emails, social media, etc. Sculpt is my time for moving meditation – where nothing matters except me and my breath.
 Everything else can wait.

 Have A BLAST!

 When is the last time you went to work out, had a dance party with 20 other strangers in a room – and left with 20 new friends?
 Yoga Sculpt is a completely different kind of workout.
 You listen to upbeat music, move, dance, and have a blast the entire time.
 I have met the most incredible people who have become lifelong friends through sculpt.
 I’ve been in classes where I want to give up, and my neighbor (who I had never met before) encouraged me to keep going and push until the end.
-Sculpt is a community of people who love to work hard, sweat, and have fun doing it.
-Plus, you feel amazing afterwards – it’s a win-win!
+Sculpt is a community of people who love to work hard, sweat and have fun doing it.
+Plus, you feel amazing afterward – it’s a win-win!

 Interested in learning more about sculpt or deepening your practice?
 I’m leading Sculpt Teacher Training at Corepower Yoga Chicago Loop this spring!
 Message me for more info!